keegancsmith/kubernetes-disk-exporter/README.md

 are not using the example prometheus + k8s config, adjust disk-exporter.yaml until it works for you.

+Note that it mounts the hostPath `/var/lib/kubelet/plugins/kubernetes.io/gce-pd/mounts`, which is the only supported volume at the moment.
+Previously I tried just mounting `/` to `/rootfs` but ran into kubernetes issues where it could not unmount secrets of other containers.

 ## Metrics

 For each mount the following is exported